Microsoft/azure-docs.pl-pl/articles/data-factory/v1/data-factory-json-scripting-reference.md

 }
 ```

-#### <a name="example-using-encryptedcredential-for-authentication-and-gateway"></a>Przykład: Używanie encryptedCredential do uwierzytelniania i bramy
+#### <a name="example-using-encryptedcredential-for-authentication-and-gateway"></a>Przykład: używanie encryptedCredential do uwierzytelniania i bramy

 ```json
 {